Pain in childbirth has been around since time began.

 By time I’d tottered back to the bed I was 9 cm.
 The nurse called down for the ER doctor (they’d called our family doctor, but they didn’t think he’d make it in time).
 She told me to try not to push.
 I must have given her ‘the look’, because she quickly amended, ‘just do what you need to do’.

 Three pushes later, our daughter was born on the end of the bed at 6:20 a.m.
 When the ER doctor ran into the room we were already oohing and ahhing over her.

 By the third day post-partum I was hardly feeling the after pains which had lasted much longer with my previous pregnancies.
 My husband couldn’t stop commenting on my energy.
 I’d never felt so good after any delivery!

 It’s been two years since our daughter was born, and I still drink my tea every day.

-I started ordering a bulk tea mix called Mama’s Red Raspberry Brew from The Bulk Herb Store and then to save on cost I ordered their herbs individually and mixed them myself.
 In the summer I dry the herbs I can find on our property.
 This makes my wonderful uterus-toning, cramp-relieving, and flow-reducing tea practically free!